commaai/commavq/README.md

 ## Models
 `./gpt2m/` is a submodule linking to https://huggingface.co/commaai/commavq-gpt2m.
-Make sure to init and pull submodules when cloning.
+Make sure to install `git lfs` and init and pull submodules when cloning.
 You will find 3 Neural Networks saved in the onnx format
 - `./gpt2m/encoder.onnx`: is the encoder used to compress the frames
 - `./gpt2m/decoder.onnx`: is the decoder used to decompress the frames